The definitive guide to living and working in the Cayman Islands

 1. FULL WORK PERMIT

-Allows one person to work and remain in the Cayman Islands for a specified period of time (except persons married to Caymanians).
+Allows a person to work and remain in the Cayman Islands for a specified period of time (except persons married to Caymanians unless they are in possession of a work permit before they are married in which case the work permit remains valid for its duration).
+Spouses of Caymanians are generally otherwise expected to apply for and obtain a Residency and Employment Rights Certificate as the Spouse of a Caymanian before living or working in the Cayman Islands.
 All work permit fees are the responsibility of the employer.
-Immigration law prohibits employers from requiring employees to pay any part of such fees.
-Annual fees range from nil (for certain administrative positions in the reinsurance and fund administration industries and for a five year period) to over CI$32,400 for the most senior executive positions in the legal industry.
-Those who don’t need a work permit further in this section.
+The Immigration Law prohibits employers from requiring employees to pay any part of such fees.
+Annual fees range from nil (for positions in education) to up to CI$32,400 for the most senior executive positions in the legal industry.
+Those who don't need a work permit, please see further in this section.

-All work permit forms and instructions can be downloaded from the Immigration Department’s website:www.immigration.gov.ky.
+All work permit forms and instructions can be downloaded from the Immigration Department's website: www.immigration.gov.ky.
 Other than the Work Permit fees, the costs associated with gathering the supporting information and documents required for an application include CI$25 for a police clearance, CI$40 for a lab report of blood work, CI$80 to see a doctor for a full medical and CI$15 for photos.
 Please note that an original Police Clearance Certificate (and its certified translation if not in English) is required and at present there is a general expectation of there being a raised seal on such documents.
+Translations are generally required to be provided through an approved translator.

 A series of documents and other supporting materials are generally required before an application can be filed for consideration.
 These include: